Can AI Detect Deepfakes To Help Ensure Integrity of U.S. 2020 Elections?

 In September 2018, the AI Foundation raised $10 million to build a tool that uses both human moderators and machine learning to identify deceptive malicious content such as deepfakes.
 And in December, the Symantec Corporation displayed its demo of a deepfake detector during the BlackHat Europe 2018 event in London.

 Popular social media and video-sharing platforms could be among the first customers for such solutions.
-In anticipation, Deeptrace Labs has committed to making its deepfake detection easy to integrate with existing platform user interfaces and data pipelines.
+In anticipation, Deeptrace has committed to making its deepfake detection easy to integrate with existing platform user interfaces and data pipelines.
 But the startup is also in talks with watchdog organizations that have more limited budgets—fact-checkers, human rights charities and independent journalists—about sharing some of the same tools.

 After all, many governments and corporations have the resources and expertise to detect and deal with deepfakes targeted specifically at them.
 But a more insidious threat may come from the increasing prevalence of deepfakes undermining overall public trust in real digital media—perhaps to the point where more people begin dismissing authentic video or audio sources as fake.
 Without constant vigilance against that possibility, societal bonds could begin to unravel.

-Note: Editor’s note: An earlier version of this story incorrectly referred to Deeptrace as Deeptrace Labs.